 Changes to 3% additional rate for residential property

-As announced at the Autumn Budget 2017, the Government has stated that it will legislate in Finance Bill 2017-18 to make some minor amendments to improve the operation of the 3% SDLT surcharge for additional residential properties by granting relief in certain cases where:
+As announced at the Autumn Budget 2017, the Government has stated that it will legislate in the Finance Bill 2017-18 to make some minor amendments to improve the operation of the 3% SDLT surcharge for additional residential properties by granting relief in certain cases where:

 - a court order issued on a divorce or dissolution of a civil partnership prevents someone from disposing of their interest in a main residence;